freedomjs/freedom/README.md

 We don't get in the way of your app, but let you build complex web services without worrying about where data or code will reside.
-Instead, FreeDOM takes care of the distributed systems work to reduce your costs, keep your users in control of their data, and make your app as available and convienent as a cloud-based approach.
+Instead, FreeDOM takes care of the distributed systems work to reduce your costs, keep your users in control of their data, and make your app as available and convenient as a cloud-based approach.

 Using FreeDOM